Home » Divorce and Family law Blog » New Child Support Laws Guidelines [Update] 2026

 Let’s address three common myths out there:

 Nope.
 There have not been any presidential policies which have changed how child support payments are computed.
-The myth seems to come from a misunderstanding of routine policy updates as complete political overhaul.
+Likewise, there is no executive order issued by President Trump on new child support in 2025.
+These myths seem to come from a misunderstanding of routine policy updates as complete political overhaul.

 Nope.
 Texas and Florida routinely reject California reforms.
 While ideas may float around (e.g., prenatal parental support), each state has their own formulas, and timeframes.